-‘I haven’t had a pay rise in over two years and I think it’s time to ask.
-What’s the best way to approach it?’
+‘I haven’t had a salary increase in over two years and I think it’s time to ask.
+What’s the best way to approach a pay rise?’

 Paul, 27, marketing coordinator

 Talking about money and asking for a pay rise can be nerve-racking.
 It’s important that you don’t go into it like a bull at a gate; you need to give yourself plenty of time to prepare and think through your approach, as well as do your research.

 Find out what the process is for granting pay rises at your workplace and make sure you follow the proper procedure.
 If standard practice is for pay rises to occur at a particular time of year, it may be difficult – and inadvisable – to ask outside of this time.

 Find out if your current salary is below the market rate for your level.
 Speak to relevant industry bodies, review salary data for similar positions and explore job websites to see what comparable positions are worth.
 Also talk to colleagues and friends who work in your industry to see what they think.

 Your request for a pay rise should be evidence-based.
 Start by reviewing your job description, reflect on your performance, and document any additional tasks, achievements, or when you have exceeded expectations.
 Check out these tips on negotiating your salary like a pro.

 This is not a conversation to be had by the photocopier!
 You need to be the consummate professional, so send your boss a request for a meeting and let him/her know why you want to meet.
 I recommend referring to the meeting as a ‘salary review’.
 Prior to the meeting, provide them with a summary document outlining the reasons for your requested pay rise – this will give your boss a chance to review and reflect beforehand.